 - Bachelor of Science in Building (Honours), National University of Singapore

-Pauline has more than 7 years of experiences in the field of quantity surveying both in Australia and Singapore.
+- Prior to Academia, Pauline has more than 7 years of experience as a Quantity Surveyor both in Australia and Singapore.
 She has been involved in numerous institutional, commercial, and low and high-rise residential projects.

-She is currently a member of Member of Australian Institute of Quantity Surveyor (AIQS).
+- Professional membership: Member of Australian Institute of Quantity Surveyors.

 - Teo, P.,Gajanayake, A.,Jayasuriya, S.,Izaddoost, A.,Perera, T.,Naderpajouh, N.,Wong, P. (2021).
 Application of a bottom-up approach to estimate economic impacts of building maintenance projects: cladding rectification program in Australia In: Engineering, Construction and Architectural Management, 29, 333 - 353